Outdoor Fun

 • Call the Park Headquarters or check its website for up-to-date fall color information.

-• Pets must remain on leash.
+• Pets must remain on a leash.

 Fall is not lost in Texas.
 Find maples, sweetgums and cypress in Texas parks from state natural areas to national parks.
 See the yellows, oranges and reds from mid October to late November.
 As a bonus many of the parks offer camping.
 Plan your Fall Color Trip in Texas with this handy guide.
 Best parks in Texas for fall color | When do the trees change in Texas #Texas #fallcolor